jaysylvester/citizen/README.md

     $ cd app
     $ node start.js

-If port 80 is already taken, swap this line for the line above, providing whatever port you want to use (8080 in this example):
+If port 80 is already in use or otherwise unavailable, swap this line for the line above, providing whatever port you want to use (8080 in this example):

     $ node node_modules/citizen/util/scaffold skeleton -n 8080